-Members are required to report their CPD activities on CPABC’s Online Services secure website.
+Members are required to report their CPD activities on CPABC’s secure website.
 Members may report their completed CPD activities throughout the year.
-If you encounter any difficulties signing in to the secure website, please contact email@example.com.
+If you encounter any difficulties signing into the secure website, please contact firstname.lastname@example.org.

-The Gateway to Membership course will qualify for seven verifiable CPD hours for those candidates who take the course in the same calendar year that they are admitted to membership.
+The Gateway to Membership course will qualify as verifiable CPD hours for those candidates who take the course in the same calendar year that they are admitted to membership.
+The Gateway to Membership course is eligible for 7 verifiable hours (of which 4 hours are professional ethics).
 If the course is taken outside of the calendar year of admission to membership, it will not qualify for CPD credit.

 Verifiable CPD should be supported by certificates of completion, confirmation of registration from providers, attendance records, or such other evidence that can objectively verify completion of the learning activity.
 For online learning such as a webinar or an online course, a certificate of completion or an assessment with a passing grade must be obtained in order to qualify for verifiable hours – otherwise the webinar or course would only be eligible for unverifiable hours.